cygit/gdcm/README.md

 pip install --editable .
 ```

-From hereafter, each time you start a new command line instance, you must navigate to the `gdcm_cli` directory as above and execute the commands:
+From hereafter, each time you start a new command line instance, you must navigate to the `gdcm` directory as above and execute the commands:

 ```bash
 source env/bin/activate